Information for Parents

 archway

 The Specialized Resource Center staff appreciates the support parents provide their children.
 We invite you to contact us with general inquiries, concerns, or feedback.
-Transition to college can confuse many students, particularly regarding their eligibility for accommodations.
+Transition to university can confuse many students, particularly regarding their eligibility for accommodations.
 The Specialized Resource Center can offer the best support to the student who recognizes a need for accommodation and is engaged in the interactive process.
 We realize a parent may want to contact us on behalf of their child during a term.
 Still, please understand that even when we're arranging and supporting a student's accommodations, it is rare that we know what the student is experiencing day-to-day.
-College students are considered legal adults with a strong right to privacy.
+University students are considered legal adults with a strong right to privacy.
 The Specialized Resource Center staff respects this privacy and does not attempt to monitor specific students closely.

 Please review our page for Future Students.
 It provides information regarding documentation guidelines for various disabilities.